urcsc170/2018-spring-csc170/lab03-content-prep/instructions.md

 -   Create a Word Document named **lab03-yourname.docx** (where *yourname* is your name).

--   In it, copy and paste enough content to create *at least* these following elements (below)
+-   In it, copy and paste enough content to create *at least* the elements listed in the [Elements (parts) You Need...](#elements-parts-you-need) section, below

     -   Do not try to style the Word document much.
 Just make the headings obvious.
     -   Clean-up the paragraphs.
 (Delete the square brackets, et cetera.)
-    -   Remember: the goal of this assignment is just to find and hold-on to content that you’ll turn into web pages later.
+    -   Remember: the goal of this assignment is just to find and hold-on to content that you’ll turn into web pages for all the future lab assignments.

 ### Elements (parts) You Need...